prahanyamn/VSDSquadronmini/README.md

 #### Programming and Debugging:
 Supports standard RISC-V development tools and toolchains such as GCC, LLVM, and various RISC-V IDEs (Integrated Development Environments).
 Likely includes a JTAG (Joint Test Action Group) interface for debugging purposes.

+# TASK 1

+Write a C program to execute of sum 1 to N.

+To proceed with the C code first install the virtual box.